zm-git-dev/lab/content/publication/Brief_Bioinform_2019_CAFU/index.md

 publication: "*BIOINFORMATICS*"
 publication_short: "BIOINFORMATICS"

-abstract: "**ABSTRACT**：Motivation: RNA-seq is replacing microarrays as the primary tool for gene expression studies.
+abstract: **Motivation**: RNA-seq is replacing microarrays as the primary tool for gene expression studies.
 Many RNA-seq studies have used insufficient biological replicates, resulting in low statistical power and inefficient use of sequencing resources.
 **Results**: We show the explicit trade-off between more biological replicates and deeper sequencing in increasing power to detect differentially expressed (DE) genes.
 In the human cell line MCF7, adding more sequencing depth after 10 M reads gives diminishing returns on power to detect DE genes, whereas adding biological replicates improves power significantly regardless of sequencing depth.
 We also propose a cost-effectiveness metric for guiding the design of large-scale RNAseq DE studies.
 Our analysis showed that sequencing less reads and performing more biological replication is an effective strategy to increase power and accuracy in large-scale differential expression RNA-seq studies, and provided new insights into efficient experiment design of RNA-seq studies."